 Regular readers of this blog will know that we’ve received a FollowMe tandem for review.
-Up to now, Chris has been using it to take our 3 year old, T, around town but we haven’t had the opportunity to test it off road, or for me to have a go.
+Up to now, Chris has been using it to take our 3 year old, T, around town but we haven’t had the opportunity to test it off road, or for me (Karen) to have a go.

 We had an hour and a half between packing our eldest off to swimming lessons and setting off for a family lunch.
 Just enough time for T and I to head out with the FollowMe for a quick circular route.

 Now, Chris is the mechanically minded one in our marriage, and he’d fitted the component parts to his mountain bike and the bike T will one day be riding (when he’s mastered the technique).

 Otherwise you really need to flick through all of the instruction manual to familiarise yourself with the names of parts and their location, and not just jump in at the ‘attaching and detaching en route’ section.

 If you haven’t towed anything before it would be worth spending some time getting used to braking and turning with the child’s bike behind you.